intel/confidential-computing-zoo/cczoo/cross_lang_framework/README.md

 ## Run the framework and sample code
 - Users should identify the value of MRSIGNER at first.
-- Launch the server in one session
+- Launch the server in one terminal.
 ```bash
 cd ~/confidential-computing-zoo/cczoo/cross_lang_framework/clf_server